Recap: Community S 5 E 01 Repilot

 - Chang is also deconstructed; the fact that Greendale has rehired him to teach a math class despite his obviously not being capable of doing so is discussed, and the case is made that rehiring a homeless borderline lunatic who was fired for impersonating a teacher, rehired as a security guard, was fired again for trying to burn the school down, has faked amnesia and has been arrested and convicted is at absolute minimum completely irresponsible, if not further evidence of how the people running Greendale simply don't care about their students and are actively ruining people's lives.

 - It also deconstructs the common process of Flanderization that fictional characters, particularly in long-running sitcoms, often undergo; while attempting to convince the others to sue Greendale, Jeff makes the case that the school has reduced them to "mixed-up cartoon characters" who are more broken than they were before they entered the school, and points out examples of how each of the characters has gradually become a broader character over the course of the show.

-- Allan took over as partner of Jeff's old firm in season 3 but has apparently ran it into the ground.
+- Alan took over as partner of Jeff's old firm in season 3 but has apparently ran it into the ground.

 - You could pretty much say that the episode was a Deconstructor Fleet of the whole show in general.

 - Despair Event Horizon: Jeff's teetering on the edge of one after his business collapses, but he's pushed over it when he learns that the Dean actually did destroy Marvin Humphries' records.
 He then spends the rest of the episode manipulating the rest of the study group to this point when he persuades them to sue the campus.
 When he gives them his final speech persuading them to sue, he is visibly depressed by what is happening.

 - Destroy the Evidence: The Dean destroys Marvin Humphries' records.

 - Dissimile: Britta, on Marvin Humphries suing Greendale for giving him a degree in Engineering: